-Although PLUS Loans may appear to be part of the awarded financial aid, they are not automatically paid to the student or institution.
+Although PLUS Loans may appear to be part of the offered financial aid, they are not automatically paid to the student or institution.
 Parents need to request these loans.
-Your family may wish to compare the terms and benefits of a PLUS Loan with those, like our College Family Loan, offered by private lenders.
+Your family may wish to compare the terms and benefits of a PLUS Loan with those offered by private lenders, like our College Family Loan.

 Parent PLUS loans first disbursed on or after July 1, 2022, have a fixed interest rate of 7.54%, but interest on federally held loans like the parent PLUS loan is temporarily waived due to the COVID-19 national health emergency.
 Like other federal student loans, the interest rate for new PLUS loans changes annually on July 1.